EOSIO/eos/EXCHANGE_README.md

 Configuring Nodeos
 ------------------
-This tutorial uses the `enucli` commandline tool to query a local `enunode` server which should be connected to an eosio blockchain. `enunode` will need to be configured with the following plugins:
+This tutorial uses the `enucli` commandline tool to query a local `enunode` server which should be connected to an enumivo blockchain. `enunode` will need to be configured with the following plugins:

-  1. eosio::wallet_api_plugin
+  1. enumivo::wallet_api_plugin
-  2. eosio::history_api_plugin
+  2. enumivo::history_api_plugin
-  3. eosio::chain_api_plugin
+  3. enumivo::chain_api_plugin

 By default the history plugin will log the history of all accounts, but this is not the recomended configuration as it will consume tens of gigabytes of RAM in the